 The Post-9/11 GI Bill provides financial support for education and housing to individuals with at least 90 days of aggregate service on or after Sept.
 11, 2001, or individuals discharged after 30 days with a service-connected disability.
 You must have received an honorable discharge to be eligible for the Post-9/11 GI Bill.
 This program provides up to 36 months of education benefits.

-- A monthly housing allowance based on the Basic Allowance for Housing for an “E-5 with dependent” for the university’s zip code: 33606
+- A Monthly Housing Allowance (MHA) based on the Basic Allowance for Housing (BAH) for an “E-5 with dependents” for the university’s zip code: 33606

-- BAH is prorated based on “rate of pursuit.”
+- MHA/BAH is prorated based on “rate of pursuit.”
+BAH Calculator select E-5 with dependents

-- Active duty and students studying at half time or less will not receive a BAH.
+- Active duty and students studying at half time or less will not receive a MHA/BAH.

-- An annual books and supplies stipend of up to $1,000 paid proportionately based on enrollment
+- An annual book and supply stipend of up to $1,000 paid proportionately based on enrollment.

 “Rate of pursuit” refers to a student’s status as full time or part time.
 During fall and spring semesters, undergraduates are full time at 12 to 18 credits and half time at six credits per semester.
 Graduate students are full time at eight or more credits and half time at four credits per semester.